mayajuman/multivariate-stat-tutorials/README.md

 * This informative video: https://www.youtube.com/watch?v=FgakZw6K1QQ
 * A more academic primer on PCA: https://www.nature.com/articles/s43586-022-00184-w

-For information on Discriminant Function Analysis (DFA), please see:
+For information on Discriminant Function Analysis (DFA or LDA), please see:
-*
+* This video (with sample R code linked in description): https://www.youtube.com/watch?v=azXCzI57Yfc
+* A pretty technical paper on LDA in morphometrics, background could be useful: https://link.springer.com/article/10.1007/s11692-011-9109-8

 Additional resources for morphometric analyses in R:
 * PCA in R tutorial: https://www.datacamp.com/tutorial/pca-analysis-r